What you need to know about Japanese knotweed?

 You may have heard about Japanese knotweed in numerous media reports over the years, characterising it as a growing threat to our homes.
 But how worried should you be as a homeowner?
 Perhaps cautious is a better word.

-Japanese knotweed was introduced to the UK almost 200 years ago, as a decorative addition to the growing trend for spectacular gardens.
-It’s a herbaceous perennial, which means it dies back each winter before re-emerging in the spring.
-Crucially, Japanese knotweed is an invasive, extremely tough plant which can cause serious damage to property.
+Japanese knotweed is a herbaceous perennial, which means it dies back each winter before re-emerging in the spring.
+Crucially, Japanese knotweed is an invasive, extremely tough plant which can cause damage to property.

 How to identify Japanese knotweed

 Knotweed is distinctive in appearance, and can be identified by these features:

 - Reddish-purple shoots when it first breaks ground in spring.